YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRPERM
 -------------------

-GTMSECSHRPERM, The GTMSECSHR module in $gtm_dist does not have the correct permission and UID
+GTMSECSHRPERM, The GTMSECSHR module in $ydb_dist does not have the correct permission and UID

 Run Time Warning: This indicates that a client did not start a GTMSECSHR because the executable was not owned by root and did not have setuid permission.